Footnote(s): (a) As at 30 June.

 Footnote(s): (a) Year ending 30 June.

-At June 2010, Australia's resident population was estimated at 22.3 million people.
-Australia's population has increased by approximately 3.1 million since 2000, when it was recorded at 19.2 million.
+At June 2011, Australia's resident population was estimated at 22.3 million people, an increase of approximately 2.9 million since 2001, when it was recorded at 19.4 million.

-Australia's annual population growth rate for the year ending June 2010 was 1.7%.
-Although higher than in 2000 (1.2%), the 2010 annual population growth rate was lower than the previous year (2.1%), its highest level for the decade.
+Australia's annual population growth rate for the year ending June 2011 was 1.2%.
+Although similar to rates in the early 2000s, the 2011 annual population growth rate was slightly lower than for the previous year (1.3%), and much lower than 2008 and 2009, which had the highest growth rates for the decade (both 1.8%).

-Over the decade to June 2010, the sex ratio of the total population for Australia did not change (99.2 males per 100 females) although there were differences by age.
-In both 2000 and 2010, the ratio of males to females was higher in younger ages, whilst greater female longevity saw a higher number of females than males in the older years.
+Over the decade to June 2011, the sex ratio of the total population for Australia increased slightly from 98.4 males per 100 females in 2001 to 98.9 males per 100 females in 2011, although there were differences by age.
+In both 2001 and 2011, the ratio of males to females was higher in younger ages, whilst greater female longevity saw a higher number of females than males in the older years.

 For a more detailed view of the changing age and sex structure of the Australian population try out the ABS animated population pyramids.